MarkPearlCoZa/Blog_General/_posts/2014-10-14-Physical-vs-Digital-Team-Boards.md

 Something that is always a 'touchy' conversation is the one regarding how to represent work in the team - the ever heated discussion on whether a physical board or a digital board is the best way to go always surfaces.

 In my old team we used a physical board.
 My new team was using a digital board which I used for about a month.
 In the new team we are now experimenting with a physical board.
 This provided a great opportunity to contrast both processes adn highlight the advantages / disadvantages of each approach.

-Below are some of my observations.
+Below are some of my observations, if you have some insights please add you comments...

 ----------------------------------------------------------------------------------

-### Check boxes vs. an Enhanced Experience
+### Features vs. an Enhanced Experience

 In discussions about digital vs physical boards one can argue that a digital board can, if set up correctly, do everything a physical board does.
-While this may be true, it is not about check boxes, it is about experiences.
+While this may be true, it is not about whether it is theoretically possible to do it, it's also about the experience you have while doing it.
+Let me try explain...

-On paper two things can look like the same thing when comparing check boxes - but when using them you get a totally different experience.
+On paper two things can look like the same thing when comparing features - but when using them you get a totally different experience.
 This is what I have found with digital and physical boards.
+While they can have the same 'features' the experience can be totally different.

 ----------------------------------------------------------------------------------